aka-obito/ServiceIT_CDAC/README.md

 ## License

-This project is developed as part of the Post Graduate Diploma in Advanced Computing (PGCP-AC) at C-DAC, [IACSD Akurdi].
+This project is developed as part of the Post Graduate Certification Program in Advanced Computing (PGCP-AC) at C-DAC, [IACSD Akurdi].

 ---